 12. LIABILITY FOR UNAUTHORIZED USE-LOST/STOLEN CARD NOTIFICATION - You agree to notify us immediately, orally or in writing, at PO Box 71389, Albany, GA 31708-1389 or telephone (800) 325-3678 seven (7) days a week, 24 hours a day, of the loss, theft, or unauthorized use of your credit card.
 You may be liable for the unauthorized use of your credit card.
 You will not be liable for unauthorized use that occurs after you notify us of the loss, theft, or possible unauthorized use.
-You will have no liability for unauthorized purchases made with your credit card, unless you are grossly negligent in the handling of your card.
+You will have no liability for unauthorized transactions made with your credit card, unless you are grossly negligent in the handling of your card.
 In any case, your liability will not exceed $50.00.

 13. CHANGING OR TERMINATING YOUR ACCOUNT - As permitted by law, the Credit Union may change the terms of this Agreement

 and any attached Disclosure from time to time.
 Notice of any change will be given in accordance with applicable law.

 If permitted by law and specified in the notice to you, the change will apply to your existing account balance as well as